IRMP-org/IRMP/README.md

 - Added ESP8266 + ESP32 support.

 # CI
-Since Travis CI is unreliable and slow (5 times slower), the library examples are now tested with GitHub Actions for the following boards:
+The library examples are tested with GitHub Actions for the following boards:

 - arduino:avr:uno
 - arduino:avr:mega